Cardinals vs. Guardians Player Props Betting Odds

 Kwan Stats

-- Steven Kwan has collected 49 hits with 11 doubles, a triple, a home run and 27 walks.
+- Steven Kwan has put up 50 hits with 11 doubles, a triple, a home run and 28 walks.
 He has driven in 15 runs with eight stolen bases.

 Kwan Recent Games